purescript/spago/README.md

 12. To run a production build, you can simply run `npm run build` and to start a production process, call `npm start`

-For publishing CLI programs or npm modules, please refer to the npm documentation
+For publishing CLI programs or NPM modules, please refer to the [npm documentation][https://docs.npmjs.com/cli/publish], however if you are publishing a Node module for consumption by JavaScript users, it is recommended that you pre-compile your purescript project before distributing.

 ### Generate documentation for my project